teksingh2/Massive-N8N-content-creation-system/README.md

 ## Usage

-1. Clone this repository.
-2. Import the provided workflow JSON into your n8n instance.
+1. Import the provided workflow JSON into your n8n instance.
-3. Configure API keys for the services you want to use.
+2. Configure API keys for the services you want to use.
-4. Trigger the workflow manually or via schedule/webhook.
+3. Trigger the workflow manually or via schedule/webhook.

 ---